bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 CSV Input Module
 """""""""""""""""""""""

-This module extends *InputStreamingExecutor* interface.
-Its aim is to process CSV lines and create ``InputEnvelope`` instance which stores all data as AvroRecord inside.
+It extends *InputStreamingExecutor* interface.
+Its aim is to process CSV lines and create ``InputEnvelope`` instance which saves each line as AvroRecord inside.

+This module is provided via Sonatype repository.

 Module configuration is located in the ``options`` field of instance configuration (see :ref:`REST_API_Instance_Create`).